superbrothers/kubernetes-docs/kubectl_describe.md

   # Describe pods by label name=myLabel
   kubectl describe po -l name=myLabel

-  # Describe all pods managed by the 'frontend' replication controller (rc-created pods
+  # Describe all pods managed by the 'frontend' replication controller
-  # get the name of the rc as a prefix in the pod the name)
+  # (rc-created pods get the name of the rc as a prefix in the pod name)
   kubectl describe pods frontend
 ```